A Sailors Story: Admiral John Sidney "Slew" McCain Sr.

 Admiral John McCain returned to combat in August 1944, receiving command of a carrier group in Task Force 8.
 And was instrumental in the Marians Island Campaign and the battle on the Philippine Sea.
 Before taking command of Task Force 38, he led through the Battle of Okinawa.
 Admiral McCain is also known for turning to assist Admiral Sprague's team during the Battle Off Samar before receiving orders to do so, as he had been listening to the radio transmissions.
 His actions helped recover the planes launched in the initial attack, and his presence encouraged the Japanese withdrawal.

 Admiral John Sidney McCain, long ready to retire, stayed through the surrender ceremony in Tokyo Bay on September 2, 1945, before succumbing to a heart attack on September 6.
-He rests in Arlington Cemetary.
+He rests in Arlington Cemetery.

 a.d. elliott is a wanderer, writer, and photographer currently living in Salem, Virginia.